omni-us/jsonargparse/README.rst

 - Parsers are configured just like with python's argparse, thus it has a gentile learning curve.

 - Not exclusively intended for parsing command line arguments.
-The module has functions to parse environment variables and yaml config files.
+The main focus is parsing yaml configuration files and not necessarily from a command line tool.

 - Support for nested namespaces which makes it possible to parse yaml with non-flat hierarchies.

-- Parsing of relative paths within yaml files.
+- Parsing of relative paths within yaml files and path lists.

+- Default behavior is not identical to argparse, though it is possible to configure it to be identical.
+The main differences are:

+  - When parsing fails :class:`ParserError` is raised, instead of printing usage and program exit.
+  - To modify the behavior for parsing errors (e.g. print usage) an error handler function can be provided.

 - Configuration settings are overridden based on the following precedence.